-Canon 30D versus Canon 77D
+Canon 30D vs 77D

 The Canon EOS 30D and the Canon EOS 77D are two digital cameras that were officially introduced, respectively, in February 2006 and February 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 30D has a resolution of 8.2 megapixel, whereas the 77D provides 24 MP.
+The 30D has a resolution of 8.2 megapixels, whereas the 77D provides 24 MP.

 Body comparison: Canon 30D vs 77D

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 77D is notably smaller (14 percent) than the Canon 30D.
 Moreover, the 77D is markedly lighter (31 percent) than the 30D.
 In this context, it is worth noting that neither the 30D nor the 77D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.